Anindya-Prithvi/rerebot/README.md

 # Rerebot

 ## What is it?
 Rerebot is currently a file-i/o bot for discord made in discord.py.
+Current motive is inter-server communication using file-writes...
+Yes, that's outrageous lol.
 The idea sprouted out from no where and hence the project may contain a few cool features which maybe totally unrelated from the others.
 You may invite the ocassionally active bot using this [link](https://discord.com/api/oauth2/authorize?client_id=906607423916245063&permissions=429497003072&scope=bot)

 ## How to run (With conda):
 1. Clone this repository